wsnh2022/AHK_Utilities/Dynamic-GitSync-Anyrepo-In-bat/README.md

 ## Setup

-Place the script in the root of any git-tracked folder:
+Place the script anywhere inside a git-tracked folder — repo root or any subfolder:

 ```
 your-repo/
-├── gitsync.bat
+├── gitsync.bat              ← works here
+├── tools/
+│   └── gitsync.bat          ← or here
+├── tools/scripts/
+│   └── gitsync.bat          ← or here
 ├── .gitignore
 └── ...
 ```

+The script uses `git rev-parse --show-toplevel` to locate the repo root at runtime regardless of where it is placed.
+All paths — log file, lock file, `.gitignore` — resolve to the repo root, not the script's own directory.

 That is it.
 No other steps required.